 The WA Respectful Relationships Teaching Support Program is informed by a growing body of research, policy and practice in primary prevention in school settings and has been adapted to the WA context.

 Respectful Relationships initiatives working with young people form a critical component of Australia’s National Plan to Prevent Violence Against Women and their Children 2010-2022.
-The third Action Plan under the National Plan includes a commitment to primary prevention activities (which includes things like supporting schools and teachers to deliver age-appropriate and evidence-based respectful relationships education to all students.
+The Fourth Action Plan under the National Plan includes a commitment to primary prevention activities (which includes things like supporting schools and teachers to deliver age-appropriate and evidence-based respectful relationships education to all students).

-The WA Respectful Relationships Teaching Support Program recognises that school communities can play a part in promoting healthy and respectful relationships and the message that violence is never OK.
+The WA Respectful Relationships Teaching Support Program recognises that school communities can play a part in promoting healthy and respectful relationships and reinforcing the message that violence is never OK.
 Schools can play an important role in breaking the cycle of violence by teaching young people how to recognise and challenge violence against women and build respectful relationships.

 The WA Respectful Relationships Teaching Support Program will assist schools to educate students that violence is not acceptable and will help promote healthy and respectful relationships in the community.

-If you are experiencing family and domestic violence please visit the Child Protection and Family Support Help and advice page for information about support services, or in an emergency call 000.
+If you are experiencing family and domestic violence visit the Family and Domestic Violence Help page for information about support services.
+In an emergency call 000.